 The TNQ region is best known as the gateway to the World Heritage listed Great Barrier Reef and Wet Tropics Rainforests (the only place in the world where the ‘rainforest meets the reef’).
 The region encompasses Cape York Peninsula and Torres Strait in the north, Cairns, Cairns Beaches, Palm Cove, Port Douglas, Daintree and Cape Tribulation, Cooktown, Gulf Savannah, Kuranada, Atherton Tablelands, Mission Beach and south to Cardwell.
 The land coverage equates to 20% of the total area of Queensland, but is home to only 6% of the Queensland population.

-Tourism is the main economic driver in the TNQ region and number one employer with one in five people employed in the tourism industry.
-The value to the TNQ economy was $3.5B for the 12 months ending June 2016.
-The largest international market is the Chinese market which attracted 241,000 visitors between June 2015 – June 2016.
+Tourism is the main economic driver in the TNQ region and the number one employer with one in five people employed in the tourism industry.
+For the latest tourism research and statistics in our TNQ region, visit our Research and Statistics page.